polyfy/polylith/readme.md

 The reson we didn't add "development/src" is because it contains code that should only be used from the development environment.

-The tool uses the standard way of configuring projects in tools.deps for the "deployable" environments, but put things under the `:dev` alias for the `development` environment to get more control of what paths that are included.
+All environments under the `environments` directory have their source paths defined in `:paths` instead of inside the `:dev` alias, as in the `development` environment.
+This way we can keep them simpler without the need to activate a `:dev` alias.

 The reason all paths begin with "../../" is that `components` and `bases` live two levels up compared to `environments/command-line` and not at the root as with the `development` environment.